christophe-rd/fuelinex/notes/fleetingnotes/2026_fleetingNotes.md

 **Climate sensitivity**: how much warming we get as a result of radiative forcing.

 ## 30 January 2026
-Carbon uptake, storage, and allocation patterns  contribute to blurring of annual 14C signals in  tree rings 2026
+### Carbon uptake, storage, and allocation patterns  contribute to blurring of annual 14C signals in  tree rings
+2026
 Amy E. C , Andrew D. Richardson, Mariah S. Carbone

+**Permanent notes: YES**
 Until the last few decades, most measurements of C14 in tree rings were collected for calibrating the radiocarbon scale OR dating wood material and were sampled over multiple rings to reflect C14 over several years to decade.
 This is because all photosynthetic organisms record tropospheric C14 aproximately equally.

 Differences in phenological timing may be related to wood anatomy where large-diameter vessels of ring porous species are prone to cavitation during winter freeze-thaw cycles and hence leaf out must occur after the onset of wood growth.